mylenemelo/HTML-and-CSS-Projects/READme.md

 # HTML and CSS Projects

-This repository contains my HTML and CSS projects for the Version Control course at Durham College.
+This repository contains my HTML and CSS projects for the Version Control course.

 Each project will show what I learned about:
 - HTML structure and tags